syncrosim/pysyncrosim/docs/quickstart.rst

 Getting SyncroSim Class Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Retrieve information about your Library, Project, or Scenario using the `info` attribute.
+Retrieve information about your Library, Project, or Scenario using the :attr:`~pysyncrosim.library.Library.info` attribute.

 .. code-block:: pycon